sarah-mosbah/StudyNotes/microservice-of-the-enterprise/chapter1.md

 ![alt SOA](./images/SEA.png)

 - Some common functionalities are written in the esb layer, like security and monitoring and business logic integration.
-- The ESB layer is a monolithic entity where all developers share the same runtime to develop/deploy their service integrations.
+- The ESB 'E layer is a monolithic entity where all developers share the same runtime to develop/deploy their service integrations.

 ## API